-Noah Hertz is a third year student at Florida State University studying political science and international affairs.
+Noah Hertz is a senior at Florida State University studying political science and international affairs.
 He is interested in current events, the political climate of the United States, and pop culture.
+Noah joined Spire Magazine early in its life and helped to establish it as a student organization at Florida State University.
 In between homework assignments, Noah spends much of his time listening to podcasts, reading, and cooking.
 He also contributes to WVFS Tallahassee as News Director and a regular DJ.

 Audrey Caraher // Editor-in-Chief

 Audrey Caraher is in her third year at FSU studying Editing, Writing, and Media and Media Communications.
 She has a passion for journalism and works with Spire as an author, editor, and designer.
 She attends music festivals in her free time but hopes to one day join press teams for these events.
 Audrey practices yoga to balance out her hectic schedule which also includes volunteering her time mentoring middle school and high school students with Peace Jam.

 Victoria Dominguez is a second-year student majoring in Public Relations and Editing, Writing, & Media.
 She has a passion for political journalism, the relationship between news media and the public, and music.
 When she’s not writing or in class, she’s reporting news at WVFS, baking, or trying to find a hidden gem at thrift store.